kritanjalijain/ML_from_Scratch/Day30_Projects/README.md

 After preprocessing the emails, a list of words for each email is formed.
 The next step is to choose which words to use in our classifier and which to leave out.
 Here, I have chosen only the most frequently occuring words as the set of words considered (the vocabulary list).
 Since words that occur rarely in the training set are only in a few emails, they might cause the model to overfit the training set.
 This vocabulary list was selected by choosing all words which occur at least a 100 times in the spam corpus, resulting in a list of 1899 words.
 Given the vocabulary list, now each word in the preprocessed email is mapped into a list of word indices that contains the index of the word in the vocabulary list.

+### Extracting Features from Emails
+The feature extraction is now implemented to convert each email into a vector in R^n.

+### Training SVM for Spam Classification
+After the feature extraction functions are done, the next step of `spam.m` will load a preprocessed training dataset that will be used to train a SVM classifier. `spamTrain.mat` contains 4000 training examples of spam and non-spam email, while spamTest.mat contains 1000 test examples.
+Each original email was processed using the `processEmail` and `emailFeatures` functions and converted into a vector x(i) belongs to R^1899.
+After loading the dataset, `spam.m` will train a SVM to classify between spam (y = 1) and non-spam (y = 0) emails.

 ### Project Structure

 `spam_classifier.m` - Octave/MATLAB script to set up the dataset for the problem and make calls to user-defined functions.